vlang/v/vlib/regex/README.md

 ## Differences with PCRE:

-NB: We must point out that the **V-Regex module is not PCRE compliant** and thus some behaviour will be different.
-This difference is due to the V philosophy, to have one way and keep it simple.
+> Note: We must point out that the **V-Regex module is not PCRE compliant** and thus
+> some behaviour will be different.
+This difference is due to the V philosophy,
+> to have one way and keep it simple.

 The main differences can be summarized in the following points: